 7.Place all the filled crepes in a row in the pan.
 Then put a layer of sauce over top of all the crepes.
 You should be able to fit 8-10 crepes in the pan.

-This artilce was posted on Monday, February 6th, 2012 at 5:17 pm and is filed under Christmas, Christmas Recipes, Countries & Cultures, Cuisine, Food Memories, Holiday Recipes, Holidays Around the World, Italian, Italian American Cuisine, Italian Cuisine, Italy, Languages, Main Course, Mama Lisa, Manicotti Recipe, Parenting, Recipes of the World.
+This article was posted on Monday, February 6th, 2012 at 5:17 pm and is filed under Christmas, Christmas Recipes, Countries & Cultures, Cuisine, Food Memories, Holiday Recipes, Holidays Around the World, Italian, Italian American Cuisine, Italian Cuisine, Italy, Languages, Main Course, Mama Lisa, Manicotti Recipe, Parenting, Recipes of the World.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.